Heinz Linge

-Heinz Linge (23 March 1913 – 9 March 1980) was a German SS officer who served as a valet for the leader of Nazi Germany, Adolf Hitler, and became known for his close personal proximity to historical events.
-Linge was present in the Führerbunker on 30 April 1945, when Hitler committed suicide.
-Linge's ten-year service to Hitler ended at that time.
-In the aftermath of the Second World War in Europe, Linge spent ten years in Soviet captivity.
+Heinz Linge (23 March 1913 – 9 March 1980) was a German SS officer who served as a valet for Adolf Hitler, the leader of Nazi Germany.
+After ten years of service in that post, Linge was present in the Führerbunker when Hitler committed suicide on 30 April 1945.
+Afterwards, Linge spent ten years in Soviet captivity and was an important eyewitness regarding Hitler's death.

 Early life and education

 Linge was born in Bremen, Germany.
 He was employed as a bricklayer prior to joining the SS in 1933.
 He served in the Leibstandarte SS Adolf Hitler (LSSAH), Hitler's bodyguard.
 In 1934, when he was part of No. 1 Guard to Hitler's residence on the Obersalzberg near Berchtesgaden, Linge was selected to serve at the Reich Chancellery.
 By 1945, he had obtained the rank of SS-Sturmbannführer (major).

 Valet to Hitler

 On 24 January 1935, Linge was chosen to be a valet for Hitler.
 He was one of three valets at that time.
 In September 1939, Linge replaced Karl Wilhelm Krause as chief valet for Hitler.
 Linge worked as a valet in the Reich Chancellery in Berlin, at Hitler's residence near Berchtesgaden, and at Wolfsschanze in Rastenburg.
-He stated that his daily routine was to wake Hitler each day at 11:00 AM and provide morning newspapers and messages.
+He stated that his daily routine was to wake Hitler each day at 11:00 am and provide morning newspapers and messages.
 Linge would then keep him stocked with writing materials and spectacles for his morning reading session in bed.
 Hitler would then dress himself to a stopwatch with Linge acting as a "referee".
-He would take a light breakfast of tea, biscuits and an apple and a vegetarian lunch at 2:30 PM.
-Dinner with only a few guests present was at 8.00pm.
+He would take a light breakfast of tea, biscuits and an apple and a vegetarian lunch at 2:30 pm.
+Dinner with only a few guests present was at 8:00 pm.
 As Hitler's valet, Linge was also a member of the Führerbegleitkommando which provided personal security protection for Hitler.
 By 1944, he was also head of Hitler's personal service staff.
 Besides accompanying Hitler on all his travels, he was responsible for the accommodations; all the servants, mess orderlies, cooks, caterers and maids were "subordinate" to Linge.